xenotation/folio/content/work/Nature-Morte.md

 The operational gaze, which has long since left the lens of the kino-eye, gives us precise coordinates of the event, locates the catastrophe, and marks the traces on the visible surface.
 Although the cosmic time of geoformation - the million-year superimposition of layers that proceeds in relative calm, where separate elements barely interact, there are also short periods of ruptures recorded in the layers.
 The excavation of rocks, clay, minerals, stones and ash unfolds the earth's bowels, from where traces of long-sunken worlds are made visible.
 This is where our operational activity on the critical infrastructure of the Maritza-Iztok mines begins.

-The exhibition is realised with the support of the [Goethe-Institut Bulgaria](https://www.goethe.de/ins/bg/en/ver.cfm?event_id=24801982) and with the additional support of the ["Singer-Zahariev" Foundation](https://singer-zahariev.eu/projects/nature-morte-opening-at-goethe-institute/).

-&nbsp;

 Copies of the accompanying book can be purchased at: [The Kopy Shop](https://www.thekopy.shop/product/nature-morte)

 &nbsp;